xbexbex/react-quickstart-template/README.md

 # React quickstart template

-This is a quick-start react template for fast prototyping.
+This is a quickstart react template for fast prototyping.
 It has type-checking with TypeScript, but will compile regardless of the type errors.

 Utilizes Styled Components, Webpack, and Babel.